travelpayouts/travel-app-android/README.md

 ```
 In this example, the first will be the Flights tab, then the RentalCars, then the Hotels and at the end the application information tab.

-### Template application features
+### Template features

 The template consists of the following:
 - **A search API library** to integrate with the search engine server.
 The library have included real-time flight search update - the user can see the list of available tickets as they are downloaded, there’s no need to wait for all results.
-- **Flights tags** - special tags, such as "cheapest", "fastest", etc. Tickets with these tags are always displayed at the top of the search results.
+- **Flights tags** – special tags, such as "cheapest", "fastest", etc. Tickets with these tags are always displayed at the top of the search results.
-- **Direct flights widget** - all non-stop tickets, sorted by increasing price, will automatically appear at the top of the search results screen.
+- **Direct flights widget** – all non-stop tickets, sorted by increasing price, will automatically appear at the top of the search results screen.
-- **Direct flights filter** - allows you to leave only non-stop flights in the search results.
+- **Direct flights filter** – allows you to leave only non-stop flights in the search results.
-- **Price chart** - a chart with the prices of flights on upcoming dates.
+- **Price chart** – a chart with the prices of flights on upcoming dates.

 ### Template app screenshots